 This appendix sets out guidance and factors which a panel will need to consider in particular types of case.
-It covers a range of issues seen by panels, relating to the factual, statutory grounds/fitness to practice and sanction stages.
+It covers a range of issues seen by panels, relating to the factual, statutory grounds/current impairment and sanction stages.

 Cases arising from criminal proceedings and determinations